managedkaos/list-github-repos/PROMPTS.md

 After retrieving the repos and metadata, command line switches can be used to control the output that is displayed with the default being the repo name and description.

-Here's a same of calling the API using curl:
+Here's an example of calling the API using curl:

 ```bash
 curl -L \